-The primary objective of this study is to estimate the incidence of malignancy in the overall asthma population and in particular in patients receiving benralizumab, patients receiving non-benralizumab biologics and/or steroid-sparing agents, and patients not receiving biologics or steroid-sparing agents.
+The primary objective of this study is to estimate the incidence of malignancy in the overall asthma population and in particular in patients receiving benralizumab, patients receiving non-benralizumab biologics, and patients not receiving biologics.

 To estimate the expected background malignancy rates in the general asthma population, we conducted a literature review and data analyses in patients with asthma using the US MarketScan insurance claims database and the UK's Clinical Practice Research Datalink (CPRD).
-The incidence of malignancy in the general asthma population (of all severity levels combined) was estimated to be between 3 to 6 per 1,000 person-years.
+The incidence of malignancy in the general asthma population (of all severity levels combined) was estimated to be between 3 to 6 per 1,000 PY.

-It is estimated that ISAR will recruit approximately 10,000 patients after 5 years whereof 5,850 are estimated to be treated with biologics.
-Assuming 35% of the biologics users are on treatment with benralizumab, approximately 2,050 patients will be benralizumab users.
-By PPD assuming ~20% of loss to follow-up, we expect 22,000 person-years of follow-up for the overall severe asthma population, 13,000 for biologic users, and 4,600 for benralizumab users.
+It is estimated that ISAR will recruit 10,000 patients by PPD and may recruit more than 12,000 severe asthma patients by PPD, with 7,300 (60%) patients receiving biologics and 1,800 (15%) receiving benralizumab.
+By PPD, assuming 20% of loss to follow-up, we expect 26,000 PY of follow-up for the overall severe asthma population, 15,700 PY for biologic users, and 3,900 PY for benralizumab users.

-CHRONICLE will recruit approximately 4,000 patients by the end of PPD We expect ~35% of all patients will receive biologics (N=1,400) and ~10% of all patients will receive benralizumab (N=400).
-By PPD assuming 20% of loss to follow-up, we expect 12,000 person-years of follow-up for the overall severe asthma population, 4,300 for biologic users, and 1,200 for benralizumab users.
-Thus, the current projection of ISAR's and CHRONICLE's recruitment suggests that together ISAR and CHRONICLE may provide up to a total of 34,000 person-years of follow-up for the overall severe asthma population, 17,300 for biologic users, and 5,800 for benralizumab users.
+CHRONICLE will recruit approximately 4,000 patients by PPD, with 2400 (60%) receiving biologics and 600 (15%) receiving benralizumab.
+By PPD, assuming 20% of loss to follow-up, there will be approximately 13,500 PY of follow-up for the overall severe asthma population, 8,100 for biologic users, and 2,000 for benralizumab users.

+Thus, the current projection of ISAR's and CHRONICLE's recruitment suggests the potential for a combined total of 39,500 PY of follow-up for the overall severe asthma population; 23,800 PY for biologic users, and 5,900 PY for benralizumab users.

-Table 3 below shows the expected number of events, and width of 95% confidence intervals (CI) for considered true incidence rates and different number of patient years of follow-up.
+Table 3 below shows the expected number of events, and width of 95% CI for considered true incidence rates and different number of PY of follow-up.